cmaher92/launch_school/coursework/rb129/study_guide.md

   end
 ```

-* Because setters use `self` to disambiguate from creating a local variable, we should use `self` to reference getters although it is not required
+* Because setters use `self` to disambiguate from creating a local variable, we should use `self` to reference getters instead of referencing the instance variable directly.

 ```ruby
 def speak